mmaraya/port-mirroring/README.md

 Usage
 -----
 These instructions will only work on routers that use the Atheros AR71xx/AR724x/913x or "ar71xx" platform.
-You will need a different package if your router does not use the ar71xx platform.
-If your does not use the ar71xx platform, please submit a [request](https://github.com/mmaraya/port-mirroring/issues).
+If your router does not use the ar71xx platform, please submit a [request](https://github.com/mmaraya/port-mirroring/issues).

 From your OpenWrt terminal, run the following command to install the precompiled package:
 ```